ietf-tools/ipmc/content/english/about/board.md

 ---
 title: "IPMC Board of Directors"
-description: "this is meta description"
+description: "Information about the IPMC Board of Directors"
 draft: false
 ---